qluana7/Linux-CS-Console/README.md

 **Note**
 - This app is compiled and built in Ubuntu (21.04).
 Therefore, compatibility with other platform is not guaranteed.
-- I check this app in windows.
-And it works nice.
+- I checked this app in windows.
+And it worked nice.
 If you wanna use this in windows, download source and build it.
 You can build as "Release" configuration.